AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/label.rst

   :align: center
   :width: 50%

-  A good example of a checkbox.
+  An example of a good checkbox.

 .. figure:: images/checkboxBad.png
   :alt: A single checkbox with the overhead label "Are taxes included?" and its option labelled "Yes".
   :align: center
   :width: 50%

-  A bad example of a checkbox.
+  An example of a bad checkbox.

 You may use a label for checkboxes in case you need to add a help text to the checkbox, or if you deem necessary to give more information to the user.